fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 You must feel the line with your fingertips to be certain your weight is on the sea bed.
 It is essential that it is not swept up from the sea floor by water resistance as your boat drifts, or the tide puts weight on your line when at anchor.

 On occasions, a small Plaice of only a pound and a half will strip line against the ratchet of an unattended rod.
-At other times, the bite will be no more than a gentle double pull.
+At other times, the bite will be no more than a gentle "knock knock" double pull.
 The fiercer bites tend to happen when conditions are good, the Plaice are feeding well and competing with one another for available food.

 Chris Doidge